Computational quantum transport: a scattering approach perspective: Selected applications

 An important application of numerics to quantum transport is the study of the effect of static disorder on conductance as well as of the associated Anderson localization phenomena.
 This is perhaps the historically first application of the techniques described in this review and also one of the most successful ones.

 The model is the discretized effective mass Schrödinger equation Eq.~\eqref{eq:schro2D-discrete} in the presence of static disorder.
 In two dimensions the model reads

-where the potential $V_{n,m}$ takes different random values on different sites.
-Typically, one chooses $V_{n,m}$ randomly with a flat distribution $V_{n,m} \in [-W/2,W/2]$ where the parameter $W$ is the strength of the disorder.
+where the potential $V_{n_x,n_y}$ takes different random values on different sites.
+Typically, one chooses $V_{n_x,n_y}$ randomly with a flat distribution $V_{n_x,n_y} \in [-W/2,W/2]$ where the parameter $W$ is the strength of the disorder.
 In a seminal paper, the ``gang of four'' \cite{abrahams1979} had predicted that the conductance $g(W,L)$ (where $L$ is the size of the sample) followed a simple scaling law from which one could predict the insulating or metallic behavior of the sample.
 The scaling hypothesis, which was supported by theoretical arguments both in the strong and weak disorder regimes, was that the function $\beta \equiv \partial\log g/\partial\log L$ was a function of $g$ only (i.e., $\exists f, \ \beta(L,W)=f[g(W,L)]$ ).
 One of the most striking conclusions of the scaling theory was that in three dimensions there was a critical value of disorder associated to a metal-insulator transition, but in one and two dimensions the system was always an insulator in the sense that the conductance would become vanishingly small in the $L\rightarrow\infty$ limit.

 While the scaling hypothesis was plausible, it was merely a hypothesis.
 It was put on firm grounds in a series of works combining numerical calculations with finite-size scaling analysis.
 These calculations were pioneered by \cite{pichard1981,pichard1981b} who, however, wrongly concluded the existence of a metal-insulator transition in two dimensions.
 Subsequent more precise numerics \cite{mackinnon1981} could indeed confirm the finite-size scaling hypothesis, as shown in Fig.~\ref{fig:mackinnon1981}.
 A large activity followed in the following decade with the study of the effect of various parameters such as spin-orbit coupling, magnetic field, type of disorder, as reviewed in \cite{kramer1993}.
+The field has now matured into very precise calculations of the phase diagram and critical exponents \cite{slevin2014}.